-On Friday Facebook tapped Peggy Alford, a senior vice president at PayPal, to have a seat at the table, a landmark step in diversifying its nine-member board of directors.
+On Friday, Facebook released a statement that Peggy Alford, a senior vice president at PayPal, has been nominated to have a seat at the table, a landmark step in diversifying its nine-member board of directors.
 If elected by shareholders, she would become the first black woman to sit on the board.

 Alford is no stranger to Silicon Valley, or to Facebook.
-According to Black Enterprise she’s the former chief financial officer and head of operations for the Chan Zuckerberg Initiative—a philanthropic organization co-founded by Founder and Chairman/CEO of Facebook Mark Zuckerberg and his wife Priscilla Chan.
+According to Black Enterprise, she’s the former chief financial officer and head of operations at the Chan Zuckerberg Initiative—a company launched by founder and chairman/CEO of Facebook Mark Zuckerberg and his wife, Priscilla Chan.
 Alford has also held executive positions at eBay and Rent.com, and recently joined PayPal in 2019 as senior vice president, core markets.
 She’s earned a bachelor’s degree in accounting and business administration from the University of Dayton in Ohio and is well-respected in her field.

-“What excites me about the opportunity to join Facebook’s board is the company’s drive and desire to face hard issues head-on while continuing to improve on the amazing connection experiences they have built over the years,” said Peggy Alford.
+“What excites me about the opportunity to join Facebook’s board is the company’s drive and desire to face hard issues head-on while continuing to improve on the amazing connection experiences they have built over the years,” Alford said in the release.
 “I look forward to working with Mark and the other directors as the company builds new and inspiring ways to help people connect and build community.”

-“…go in with a mindset of seeking to understand first,” she advises, “don’t try to just jump in and change everything based on what you think following the first meeting.
+[G]o in with a mindset of seeking to understand first, don’t try to just jump in and change everything based on what you think following the first meeting.
 Set the stage of seeking to understand first.
 Don’t feel like you need to know it all, own it all, do it all.
 Lean on your team and give them credit, allowing them to participate in the process—and your success—by involving them in your learning curve.

 Facebook’s chief diversity officer Maxine Williams said the company has planned to work more closely with “historically black and Hispanic colleges” according to Mashable.

-“We’ve learned through trial and error, Williams wrote in a blog post, “that if we’re going to hire more people from a broader range of backgrounds, it’s not enough to simply show up at colleges and universities.
+“We’ve learned through trial and error,” Williams wrote in the 2018 diversity report, “that if we’re going to hire more people from a broader range of backgrounds, it’s not enough to simply show up at colleges and universities.
 We need to create practical training opportunities for these students to build on their academic experience.”

-It will be interesting to see if or how Peggy Alford will address the details of the current plans for tech training geared specifically towards HBCUs and other spaces for People of Color.
+It will be interesting to see if or how Alford will address the details of the current plans for tech training geared specifically toward HBCUs and other spaces for people of color.
 It’s hoped by many that she’ll ensure all ideas will be carried out with the necessary level of detailed care.
 If approached correctly, then there’s possibility for these educational programs to truly benefit the communities they claim to support, not just as a form of corporate self-interest.

-Alford’s impending arrival will coincide with another large shake-up for the board as well.
-As detailed by TechCrunch, longtime board members Reed Hastings and Erskine Bowles, who had political appointments under Bill Clinton and Barack Obama, will be stepping down this year.
-Both Hastings, the CEO of Netflix, and Bowles, a former Democratic political staffer, have served since 2011.
-Both have also had recent disagreements over Facebook’s direction and influences.
+Alford’s impending arrival will coincide with another drastic shift in the board’s makeup.
+As detailed by TechCrunch, longtime board members Reed Hastings, the CEO of Netflix, and Erskine Bowles, who had political appointments under Bill Clinton and Barack Obama, will be stepping down this year.
+Both Hastings and Bowles have served since 2011 but have also had recent disagreements over Facebook’s direction and influences, according to TechCrunch.
 “Hastings reportedly clashed with fellow board member Peter Thiel over his support for the Trump administration and Bowles famously dressed down Facebook’s top brass over Russia’s political interference on the platform.”
 Big changes are ahead, for sure.